xjw1001001/IGCrebuild/docs/tut02/main.rst

 This section highlights the jsonctmctree request and response related to the denominators of these estimates.

-Notice that the request specifies a reduction over observations using weights corresponding to the distribution over states at the final endpoint of the interval.
+Notice that the request specifies an :ref:`observation_reduction` using weights corresponding to the distribution over states at the final endpoint of the interval.